-According to the recently published State of Utah's 2018 Economic Report to the Governor, Utah typically grows more rapidly than the nation after a recession, and this pattern is continuing in the current recovery.
-During 2017, Utah's employment rate remained constant at 3.5 percent for 2017 compared to 2016.
+According to the recently published State of Utah's 2019 Economic Report to the Governor, Utah leads all states in the rate of job growth since 2010.
+During 2018, Utah's unemployment rate declined to 3.1 percent for 2018 compared to 3.5 percent for 2017.

-Utah's total personal income is estimated to have increased by 6.3 percent in 2017, in addition to the 5.7 percent increase in 2016.
-The 2017 increase in personal income was led by strong wage growth at 5.2 percent.
-Jobs were added across all industry sectors in the Utah economy during 2017, including significant expansion in the information sector driven by the corridor of technology firms that continued to expand as well as strong increase in financial activities.
+Utah's total personal income is estimated to have increased by 6.1 percent in 2018, in addition to the 6.3 percent increase in 2017.
+The 2018 increase in personal income was led by strong wage growth at 3.8 percent.
+Jobs were added across all industry sectors in the Utah economy during 2018, including significant expansion in the information sector driven by the corridor of technology firms that continued to expand as well as a strong increase in financial activities.

 The Airport plays an important role in supporting business and economic growth in the state.
 Its operations are a key component in providing affordable access to worldwide destinations for business and individuals.
 According to an analysis by GSBS Richman Consulting in 2013, the Airport has been a significant economic driver for Utah and its capital for the past 50 years and will continue to underpin the economy.
-The Airport in 2013 generated an estimated \$1.1 billion in wages and income annually from an estimated \$1,90 full-time jobs.
+The Airport in 2013 generated an estimated \$1.1 billion in wages and income annually from an estimated 35,290 full-time jobs.
 Taking all spending into account, the airport contributes an estimated \$1.9 billion annually to Utah's GDP.

 The Airport operates within the economic conditions of the national and local economy as well as the airline industry environment.
 An effective partnership between the airlines and the Airport requires a continued focus on operating costs, while maintaining service and safety.
-Operating expenses increased by 0.5 percent, while passengers increased 4.8 percent in FY 2018 over FY 2017.
-A large decrease in operating costs relates to changes in pension benefits that decreased the amount of pension expense recognized in FY 2018 compared to FY 2017.
+Operating expenses decreased by 1.5 percent, while passengers increased 5.4 percent in FY 2019 over FY 2018.
+A large decrease in operating costs relates to changes in pension benefits that decreased the amount of pension expense recognized in FY 2019 compared to FY 2018.
 Other expenses increased moderately from the prior year.

-The Airport borrowed \$1 billion of General Airport Revenue Bonds (GARB's) in February 2017 to fund the ongoing construction of the TRP.
-Efforts are continually made to control operating costs to the airlines and reduce airline cost per enplaned passenger, currently at \$3.83 for FY 2018 and \$3.53 for FY 2017, one of the lowest rates among large hub airports in the nation.
-The Airport has total cash balances of \$1 billion to be utilized during the next several years for operating costs, CIP as well as the TRP and NCP with the exception of certain restricted funds.
+The Airport borrowed \$1 billion of General Airport Revenue Bonds (GARB's) in February 2017 and \$850.5 million in October 2018 to fund the ongoing construction of the TRP and NCP.
+Efforts are continually made to control operating costs to the airlines and reduce airline cost per enplaned passenger, currently at \$3.90 for FY 2019 and \$3.83 for FY 2018, one of the lowest rates among large hub airports in the nation.
+The Airport has total cash and investment balances of \$1.36 billion to be utilized during the next several years for operating costs, CIP as well as the TRP and NCP with the exception of certain restricted funds.
 Financing for the TRP and NCP are expected to be generated from federal grants, PFCs, CFCs, bonds, and Airport cash reserves.